Stippy TV

 Would you like your little piece of Japanese TV?

-Before we embark on this, we would like to know if there is anyone out there that would be interested in such a service.
+Let us know if you are interested, and we will contact you with the details.
 We see it being popular with everyone from Japanese wives who live overseas with their husbands, and miss their beloved wide shows and dramas, to self-proclaimed otakus who drool about getting that episode of some late night Japanese TV programming featuring the girl who is the voice behind their favourite anime idol.

-We have a unique position with our solid infrastructure here in Japan, and the fact that we are not tied to any companies who might frown on such an endeavor at this early stage of the new “dubbing 10″ law.
+We have a unique position with our solid infrastructure here in Japan, and the fact that we are not tied to any companies who might frown on such an endeavour at this early stage of the new “dubbing 10” law.
 So, let us know what you think in the comments below.
-Send this to anyone you think who longs for a dose of Japanese TV, we need to here from them to get motivated to set it up!
-(Make sure you sign up for our email updates, and we will tell you when it gets released).
+Send this to anyone you think who longs for a dose of Japanese TV!

 Good luck!